clintwar/a2a-dotnet/README.md

 app.MapA2A(echoTaskManager,"/echo");
 ```

-## Library: DomFactory
-This library contains helper classes for support deserialization and serialization of A2A messages and JsonRPC envelopes.
-In theory this can be done with JsonSerializer, but this library makes the process easier to debug and doesn't require an reflection or code generation.

 ## Agent Integration Example

 Each agent instance should be given its own `TaskManager` instance.
 The `TaskManager` is responsible for managing the tasks and their execution.
 It is an implementation decision as to whether a single agent instance processes many tasks or whether an agent instance is created for each task.